Skip to main content

 Mathematics, B.A.

 Mathematics emphasizes careful reasoning, along with the analysis and solution of problems.
-A major or minor in mathematics at Saint Louis University will appeal to students who like to develop their skills in problem-solving and analytical thinking.
-For this reason, mathematics is also an appropriate major for students planning careers in law or medicine.
+A Bachelor of Arts in Mathematics from Saint Louis University will appeal to students who like to develop their problem-solving and analytical-thinking skills.
+For this reason, mathematics is also an appropriate major for SLU students planning careers in law or medicine.

 Curriculum Overview

-For students who are planning a career in secondary education, SLU's math degree offers an option featuring courses that meet the requirements for state certification in mathematics.
+For students planning a career in secondary education, SLU's math degree offers an option featuring courses that meet the requirements for state certification in mathematics.

 Concentration in Statistics